barbazul/1kfa/mod_guide_gm.md

 ### 8. Choose Fateful Moments

-> Since 1kFA is a game about taking risks, I'm going
+> Since this is a game about taking risks, I'm going
 > to give you an opportunity to get some bonuses when you get risky.
 > We're going to create what are called "Fateful Moment" cards.
 >